Enough Said: Cast

-Enough Said was the fifth film written and directed by Nicole Holofcener.
-After the release of her fourth film, Please Give (2010), she was approached by Matthew Greenfield and Claudia Lewis from Fox Searchlight, who offered to produce Holofcener's next project on the condition that it was more mainstream than her previous films.
-She wrote three drafts of the screenplay over six months.
-The premise was partly inspired by Holofcener's own life as a divorced mother of two teenagers and her "feelings and fears about what [her] life will be like when [her] kids go away".
-While writing the film, she said, "I was having thoughts about my ex-husband and my new boyfriend and thinking about being married and how I'm trying to have a relationship that's happier the second time."
-Small details of the plot were also drawn from her life; Albert's guacamole-eating habit was inspired by a story that her boyfriend told her about his ex-wife.

 Neither Julia Louis-Dreyfus nor James Gandolfini was Holofcener's first choice to play the lead roles.
 Louis-Dreyfus was cast after she approached Holofcener to express her interest in appearing in one of Holofcener's films.
 Holofcener's first choice as Albert was Louis C.K., who read part of the script but was not interested in the role.
 Gandolfini did not feel that he was right for the part, but Holofcener later described him as "perfect".
 Catherine Keener, who played Marianne, is a frequent collaborator of Holofcener's, having appeared in all four previous films that Holofcener had directed.

+Filming and editing

 The film was shot on location over 24 days in Los Angeles, with a budget of $8 million.
 It was filmed by cinematographer Xavier Pérez Grobet, with whom Holofcener had previously worked on the HBO television series Enlightened.
 Although each scene was scripted, the actors would often ad-lib lines of dialogue.
 The final scene of the film, in which Eva and Albert reunite in front of his house, was improvised by Louis-Dreyfus and Gandolfini.

-It was edited by Robert Frazen, Holofcener's boyfriend at the time, who had also worked on all four of her previous films.
+The film was edited by Robert Frazen, Holofcener's boyfriend at the time, who had also worked on all four of her previous films.
 Gandolfini died of a heart attack in June 2013, almost a year after production on the film had ended but before it was released.
 The film's editing was complete by then but Holofcener added a dedication to the end-credits reading "For Jim".
 Gandolfini never saw the completed film.

+Sound

+The film's score was composed by Marcelo Zarvos, collaborating with Holofcener for the second time after Please Give (2010).
+The score was recorded at the AIR Studios in London.
+Zarvos wanted the score to have minimalistic sounds that communicate the feelings between the lead pair, Eva and Albert.
+Zarvos utilized acoustic instruments and minimal orchestra to score the film.
+It was released through Fox Music on September 17, 2013, a day before the film's release.
+It was shortlisted but not nominated for the Academy Award for Best Original Score at the 86th Academy Awards.